ilarsf/aarc_lts/for-learners/learning-journey/session-3.md

                             <li>Brief Q&A about Session 2</li>
                             <li>Reinforcement of sequencing concepts</li>
                             <li>Introduction of Day 3 focus points</li>
-                            <li>Ergometer warm-up focusing on leg drive initiation, body swing, full slide strokes, and an introduction to ratio and rhythm.</li>
+                            <li>(Optional) Ergometer warm-up focusing on leg drive initiation, body swing, full slide strokes, and an introduction to ratio and rhythm.</li>
                         </ul>
                     </div>
                 </div>